angel-boschdom/matlab-seo-tool/README.md

-# **Website Ranking with MATLAB**
+# **Website Ranking with MATLAB®**

-Use the power of MATLAB to automate website ranking analysis for different search engines.
+Use the power of MATLAB® to automate website ranking analysis for different search engines.

 ## Examples